-© Copyright 2019 HP Development Company, L.P.
+© Copyright 2019, 2020 HP Development Company, L.P.

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-Miracast® is a registered trademark of Wi-Fi Alliance.